 “I did this for my own historic listing and a few months later I am now on page one of Google for San Diego historic homes for sale,” shares Joy Bender.

-This tip comes from Joy Bender, Real Estate Agent a Pacific Sothebys International Realty and Luxury SoCal Realty
+This tip comes from Joy Bender, San Diego Real Estate Agent with Pacific Sothebys International Realty and digital marketer at Luxury SoCal Realty